joeypoyiwu/reisen/README.md

 Code currently does not support a good and easy way to specify not using a second directory without making more than a few lines of correction.
 Future improves include writing logic to check on the existence of a second directory variable and if it's specified, and then running specific code to execute.

-And no, I am not good at naming repositories.

 ### Refactor `newAnimeMovies.py`

 Change code to use classes similar to `newAnimeEpisodes.py`

+### Refactor `colorText` class

+I'm pretty sure this can be done way better than the way I have this written and implemented.

+### Add tests

+Write stub tests to assert output

+### Add automated CI/CD

+Plan is to use Jenkins

+### Add logic to output message if no files are in directories

+Currently there is nothing in place to notify the user in the case that there is nothing in the directory

+And no, I am not good at naming repositories.